dhruvvyas90/qemu-rpi-kernel/README.md

 So making it available on github for someone who would like to use it.
 Hope it helps.

-This repo contains two kernels.
+This repo contains two types of kernels.

 kernel-qemu-3.10.25-wheezy, which is the original kernel from link https://xecdesign.com/downloads/linux-qemu/kernel-qemu - Works fine with any wheezy image with changes mentioned in wiki.

-kernel-qemu-4.1.7-jessie, which is newer kernel compiled compatible with jessie as well as it works well with older wheezy images, build scripts are in tools folder for reference.
+kernel-qemu-4.1.7-jessie / 4.1.13-jessie, are newer kernels compiled compatible with jessie as well as they work well with older wheezy images.

+Build scripts are kept in tools folder for reference.

-Go through wiki page for step by step guide how to emulate raspberry pi on Qemu on any platform (Win, linux or Mac Os)
+Go through wiki page for step by step guide how to emulate Raspberry Pi on Qemu on any platform (Win, linux or Mac OS)